 Some of these ethnic groups lived together creating what Haeckel saw as “very interesting problems to the anthropologist who should try to classify them.”
 He claimed that he detected a “singularly slender and feminine character of the limbs” in the older Sinhalese men, which set them apart from the much shorter Tamils.
 In general, Haeckel resisted classifying the Tamils among the “lower races of man”, although his justification for this generosity of spirit was purely an aesthetic one.
-His hikes through the tea plantations on the high plateaus provided plenty of opportunity to admire what he perceived as the Tamils’ unspoiled physical perfection.
-According to Haeckel, a sculptor would do far better to “study the true beauty and proportion of the human form among these naturally developed models, than in the life-schools of European academies, where some model, found with difficulty among the degenerate sons of civilization and forced into some unwonted attitude, is but a poor substitute for the genuine child of nature.”
+His hikes through the tea plantations on the high plateaus provided plenty of opportunities to admire what he perceived as the Tamils’ unspoiled physical perfection.
+According to Haeckel, a sculptor would do far better to

 On the other hand, Haeckel dismissively claimed that the “finely cut mouth” and “very dark, inspired-looking eyes” of the typical Tamil were deceptive, “promising much more than the brain within fulfills.”
 Wherever he was able to give his own preferences free rein, he indulged his weakness for classical Greek clichés.
 For example, he gave one of his four servants in Weligama the name Socrates.
 The lower-caste boy who opened coconuts for him each morning and fanned him with palm branches was dubbed Ganymede — after the youth who had the honor of serving the Olympian gods.
 We may ask ourselves why Haeckel did not use the boy’s real name, Gamameda.
 Wouldn’t it have been a matter of respect?
 Could he not see his young servant for who he “really” was?
 Or does today’s reader attribute too much weight to this question?
 That said, Haeckel can be credited with having formed closer relations with natives than with the European colonials — though this may in part have just been due to the fact that there were not many of the latter around.